Watanoha Station

 Watanoha Station (渡波駅, Watanoha-eki) is a railway station located in the city of Ishinomaki, Miyagi Prefecture, Japan, operated by East Japan Railway Company (JR East).

 Lines

 Watanoha Station is served by the Ishinomaki Line, and is located 35.9 kilometers from the terminus of the line at Kogota Station.

 Station layout

 The station has two opposed side platforms connected to the station building by a level crossing.

 Platforms

 History

 Watanoha Station opened on October 7, 1939.
 Operations of the line and the station were suspended by the 2011 Tōhoku earthquake and tsunami of March 11, 2011.
 Services were resumed from Ishinomaki Station to Watanoha on March 17, 2012, and from Watanoha to Urashuku Station on March 16, 2013; but remained suspended on the portion from Urashuku Station to Onagawa Station until August 6, 2016.
+A new station building was opened on March 24, 2023.